An inhomogeneous most likely path formalism for proton computed tomography: Introduction

 \section{Introduction}

-The main advantage of proton therapy over conventional X-ray radiation therapy is the \emph{Bragg peak} in energy deposition, a phenomenon whereby most of a heavy charged particle's energy is deposited toward the end of its trajectory in a sharp peak.
+The main advantage of proton therapy over conventional X-ray radiation therapy is the \emph{Bragg peak} in energy deposition, a phenomenon whereby most of a heavy charged particle's energy per unit length is deposited toward the end of its trajectory in a sharp peak.
 This quality is advantageous in radiotherapy treatment using such particles as beam energy and intensity can be manipulated to deposit a highly conformable dose to the tumor volume, with a low dose on entry and no exit dose.

 The range of protons in matter is dependent on the stopping power of the material through which it travels.
 To accurately predict the location of the Bragg peak, therefore, accurate knowledge of the stopping power of the patient tissues is required.
-To remove the energy dependence of stopping power, the \emph{relative stopping power} (RStP) is used.
+Tissues can be characterised by their \emph{relative stopping power} (RStP).
 This is simply the stopping power of a material relative to that of water at a given energy.
-For human tissues, the RStP is approximately independent of proton energy.
+For human tissues, the RStP is approximately independent of proton energy for therapeutic energies.

-In current clinical practice, RStP is estimated by conversion of X-ray CT Hounsfield via an empirically derived calibration curve \citep{schneideretal}.
-This approach can lead to errors in stopping power of 3\% \citep{smith,jiang}.
+In current clinical practice, RStP is estimated by conversion of X-ray CT Hounsfield units via an empirically derived calibration curve \citep{schneideretal}.
+This approach can lead to errors in stopping power of up to 3\% \citep{smith,jiang}.
 Proton CT (pCT) is an alternative approach in which RStP of the patient is measured directly with an energetic proton beam.